PennyLaneAI/pennylane-rigetti/README.rst

 .. header-start-inclusion-marker-do-not-remove

-The PennyLane Forest plugin allows different Rigetti devices to work with PennyLane --- the wavefunction simulator, and the Quantum Virtual Machine (QVM).
+The PennyLane Forest plugin allows different Rigetti devices to work with PennyLane --- the wavefunction simulator, and the Quantum Virtual Machine (QVM), and Quantum Processing Units (QPUs).

-`pyQuil <https://pyquil.readthedocs.io>`__ is a Python library for quantum programming using the quantum instruction language (Quil) --- resulting quantum programs can be executed using the `Rigetti Forest SDK <https://pyquil-docs.rigetti.com/en/stable/>`__ and the `Rigetti QCS
+`pyQuil <https://pyquil.readthedocs.io>`__ is a Python library for quantum programming using the quantum instruction language (Quil) --- resulting quantum programs can be executed using the `Rigetti Forest SDK <https://pyquil-docs.rigetti.com/en/stable/>`__ and `Rigetti Quantum Cloud Services (QCS)
 <https://qcs.rigetti.com/>`__.

 `PennyLane <https://pennylane.readthedocs.io>`__ is a cross-platform Python library for quantum machine